-The Healthy Athletes program is dedicated to providing health services and education to Special Olympics athletes, and changing the way health systems interact with people with intellectual disabilities.
-All screenings are free to the athletes and occur throughout the year.
+The Healthy Athletes program is a key component of Special Olympics PEI's Healthy Communities program and is dedicated to providing health services and education to Special Olympics athletes.
+Healthy Athletes programs change the way health systems interact with people with intellectual disabilities and all screenings are free to the athletes and occur throughout the year.

 The Healthy Athletes initiative is a health screening and education program designed for people with Intellectual Disabilities.
 Screenings are offered in eight disciplines and are administered by volunteer health care providers throughout the year.
 Launched in 1997, Healthy Athletes has made Special Olympics the largest health care provider for people with Intellectual Disabilities in the world.

-If you would like more information or are interested in supporting this program on PEI, please contact our office by calling 902-368-8919.
+If you would like more information or are interested in supporting this program on PEI, please contact the Special Olympics PEI office, either via email at firstname.lastname@example.org, or by calling 902-368-8919.